-For too many small business owners, the No. 1 thought is always this: how do I get more customers?
+For many small business owners, the top priority is always this: how do I get more customers?

 3. Partnering for Success